Shang-a-Lang (song): Release and promotion

 "Shang-a-Lang" would be the first Bay City Rollers single released in Canada where the group would soon become massively popular.
-However the original "Shang-a-Lang" was expediently covered by Montreal-based session group Tinker's Moon whose version charted at #23 in Canada: the Tinker's Moon version also gave "Shang-a-Lang" what attention the song would receive in the US reaching number 111 on the Record World Singles Chart 101 - 150.

-The Rollers went on to use the title for their TV series, which began in April 1975, and ran for twenty-one episodes.
+However the original "Shang-a-Lang" was expediently covered by Montreal-based session group Tinker's Moon whose version charted at #52 in Canada: the Tinker's Moon version also gave "Shang-a-Lang" what attention the song would receive in the US reaching number 111 on the Record World Singles Chart 101 - 150.
+The band went on to use the title for their TV series, which began in April 1975, and ran for twenty-one episodes.